View your child's medical records and schedule appointments through our secure, online portal, day or night.

 - kids and teens whose immune system is weakened from medicines or illnesses (like HIV infection)

 - kids and teens with chronic (long-term) medical conditions, such as asthma or diabetes

 - kids or teens who take aspirin regularly

 They might need medical care, sometimes in the hospital.

 Doctors may prescribe antiviral medicine for a very ill child or kids who might have problems.
 The medicine can shorten the flu by 1–2 days.
 It only works if children start taking it within 48 hours of the start of the flu.
 If a doctor prescribes antiviral medicine for your child, ask about any possible side effects.

 Fever and other flu symptoms often go away after 5 days or so, but kids may still have a cough or feel weak.
 Children's symptoms are usually all gone in a week or two.

 Can the Flu Be Prevented?

-There's no guaranteed way — including being vaccinated — to have 100% protection from the flu.
-But these practical steps make spreading the flu less likely:
+There's no guaranteed way to avoid the flu.
+But these steps can make spreading the flu less likely:

 - Never pick up used tissues.